Facial Plastic & Reconstructive Surgery

 Dr. Kenneth Yu is an elite San Antonio, Texas Facial Plastic and Reconstructive Surgeon.
 He is one of the few San Antonio plastic surgeons who are double Board certified in both Otolaryngology – Head and Neck Surgery – and Facial Plastic and Reconstructive Surgery.

-After a brief stint as a flight surgeon, Dr. Yu went on to complete residency training in Otolaryngology – Head and Neck Surgery at the world-renowned University of California San Francisco, ranked 8th in the nation by U.S. News and World Report.
+After a brief stint as a flight surgeon, Dr. Yu went on to complete residency training in Otolaryngology – Head and Neck Surgery at the world-renowned University of California San Francisco, consistently ranked in top 10 in nation by U.S. News and World Report.

 After residency, Dr. Yu was assigned at Elmendorf Air Force Base, Alaska and Travis Air Force Base, California, where he served as chief of otolaryngology-head and neck surgery.
 Dr. Yu had the privilege of deploying to Bagram, Afghanistan (Operation Enduring Freedom), where he acted as the theater’s sole head and neck surgeon.
 Serving the men and women of our military, coalition, Afghan allies and locals was a tremendous experience for Dr. Yu.
 The deployment stands as one of Dr. Yu’s most cherished military experience.
 Not only did Dr. Yu provide critical head and neck surgical care to our troops and allies, but he was also only one of two Air Force surgeons trained to perform “battle field neurosurgery.”
 There was a high incidence of head injuries during the war in Afghanistan.
 Without a neurosurgeon in theater yet, Dr. Yu provided key life-saving measures.
 One of Dr. Yu’s most rewarding experiences was saving a small Afghan boy’s life who was injured when he inadvertently played with an explosive device.
 He developed a subdural bleed, an emergency life threatening condition.
 Dr. Yu was the only surgeon on site who could perform the life-saving surgery.
 Seeing the boy awake and interacting with hospital staff was a truly gratifying experience.
 Another unexpected benefit of deployment was the opportunity to interact with coalition medics—the South Korean physicians were a group of friendly partners.
 Socializing with our allies was a pleasant and culturally rewarding experience that helped motivate Dr. Yu while working in a bleak and dangerous environment.